 T&A is an outpatient surgical procedure lasting between 30 and 45 minutes and performed under general anesthesia.
 Normally, the young patient will remain at the hospital or clinic for several hours after surgery for observation.
 Children with severe obstructive sleep apnea and very young children are usually admitted overnight to the hospital for close monitoring of respiratory status.
 An overnight stay may also be required if there are complications such as excessive bleeding, severe vomiting, or low oxygen saturation.

 Most children take seven to ten days to recover from the surgery.
-Some may recover more quickly; others can take up to two weeks for a full recovery.
+Some may recover more quickly; others can take up to two weeks for a full recovery from tonsil removal.
 The following guidelines are recommended:

 Eating: Generally, there are no food restrictions after surgery, but some physicians will recommend a soft diet during the recovery period.
 The sooner the child eats and chews, the quicker the recovery.
 Tonsillectomy patients may be reluctant to eat because of throat pain; consequently, some weight loss may occur, which is gained back after a normal diet is resumed.